lubeskih/enigma-emulator/docs/EOFM.md

 4. The `Steckerverbindungen` or plugging for that date.
 For example: `AR KT MW LC XD EJ ZB UY PS HN`.
 5. The `Kenngruppen`, or discriminant for that date.
 For example: TXM.

 Don't worry if you don't have a code-book.
 You can think of some random settings, but don't forget to write them down.
+Read more about the code-book [here](http://users.telenet.be/d.rijmenants/en/enigmaproc.htm).

 Configuring the machine:

 1. Choose an Enigma machine model.
-The simulator defaults to the `Enigma I`.
+The emulator defaults to the `Enigma I`.
 Selecting an Enigma machine model can be done through the select field on the right side, under the `Maschineneinstellungen` (Machine settings) section.
 You can choose between the `Enigma I`, `Enigma M3` or `Enigma M4`.

 2. After choosing an Enigma model, under the `Enigma Model` section you can see the `Available Rotors` section, which lists the available rotors for that particular model.
 In the picture above, you can see that the `Enigma M3` is selected, meaning that there are 8 different available rotors to choose from.